WebSpellChecker/wproofreader-docker/README.md

 If `LICENSE_TICKET_ID` was specified during the image creation, you don't need to specify it during the launch of `docker run` command.

-* If you are using a proxy server to handle inbound/outbound traffic to your network, for the automated license activation step, the following proxy settings must be added.
+* If using a proxy server for network traffic, add the following proxy settings for automated license activation:

 ```
 ARG ENABLE_PROXY=1